rrDumpTruck/Obsidian.Vault/Elysium's Equivocation.md

 At the Mysteria Academy
 Groundskeeper Cloverine - Tends to the land and gardens of the school.
+Special contact of mine.

 Session notes:
 Increase in security at the academy with "the military".